LanguageMachines/LuigiNLP/README.rst

     $ luiginlp Ucto --module mymodule --inputfile test.txt --language en

-Ucto does not just support plain text input, it can also handle input in the `FoLiA <https://proycon.github.io/folia>`_ format, an XML-based format for linguistic annotation.
+Ucto does not just support plain text input, it can also handle input in the *FoLiA* format (https://proycon.github.io/folia), an XML-based format for linguistic annotation.
 We could write a task ``Ucto_folia2tok`` that runs ucto in this manner.
 Suppose we did that, we could extend our workflow component as
 follows: